carljm/django-localeurl/README.txt

 This Django application allows the language be set in the URL.

-Copyright (C) 2008-2010 Joost Cassee and others
-This program is licensed under the MIT License (see LICENSE.txt)
+Copyright (C) 2008-2010 Joost Cassee and contributors This program is licensed under the MIT License (see LICENSE.txt)

 See the docs/ directory for documentation, or